dimsav/temp-docs/button-and-payment-form/index.md

 </script>
 ```

-To learn more about how to define the options property, see below.
+To learn more about how to define the options property, see the options page.

+# Options

 ## Global Options